ucf-cs/Tervel/docs/beginner-tutorial.md

 For reference on how to use the progress assurance scheme, refer to the Stack class in `/tervel/containers/wf/stack_imp.h`.
 This is the wait-free version of the same stack implemented in `/tervel/containers/lf/`.
 The wait-free `Stack::Node` object still extends the `hp::Element` class.

 At the start of each operation, a thread checks the announcement table for other operations that need help by calling `ProgressAssurance::check_for_announcement()`.
-If no thread needs help, the operation proceeds similar to the lock-free implementation, with the exception of the Limit object, `progAssur`.
+If no thread needs help, the operation proceeds similar to the lock-free implementation, with the exception of the `ProgressAssurance::Limit` object, `progAssur`.
 Every time the calling thread attempts to perform it's operation and fails, it calls `progAssur.isDelayed()`.
 Once these failures reach a certain limit, the thread adds it's operation descriptor to the announcement table by calling `ProgressAssurance::make_announcment()`.
 This action will result in one or more threads attempting to help the current thread's operation complete.

 ## Operation Record